griptape-ai/griptape-trade-school/docs/courses/create-image-pipeline/04_creating_images.md

 ## Code Review

 You can now generate an image using the prompt.
 Excellent work!
-Let's review the current state of our applicaiton:
+Let's review the current state of our application:

 ```python linenums="1" title="app.py" hl_lines="5-7 11-12 14-17 19-20 36-41 46 48"
 from dotenv import load_dotenv